syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/045_Google_bigQuery/README.md

   * https://www.googleapis.com/auth/cloud-platform
   * https://www.googleapis.com/auth/bigquery.insertdata

-To configure syslog-ng OSE, the name of the project, the dataset, the name and schema of the used table are necessary.
+To configure {{ site.product.short_name }}, the name of the project, the dataset, the name and schema of the used table are necessary.

 The authentication is done through Application Default Credentials.